We're Here: Production

 HBO announced the six-part reality television series on November 5, 2019, to star former RuPaul's Drag Race contestants Bob the Drag Queen, Eureka O'Hara, and Shangela.
 We're Here was created by Stephen Warren and Johnnie Ingram, and is executive produced by Warren, Ingram, Peter LoGreco, Eli Holzman and Aaron Saidman.
 LoGreco also directs.
 Caldwell Tidicue (Bob the Drag Queen), Eureka D. Huggard (Eureka O'Hara) and D.J.
 Pierce (Shangela Laquifa Wadley) serve as consulting producers.
 HBO EVP of Programming Nina Rosenstein said, "Drag is about confidence and self expression.
 We are so thrilled to showcase the transformative power of the art form with our audience."
+On February 19, 2020, it was announced that We're Here would premiere on April 23, 2020.

 The final episode of the first season, which was slated to be set in Spartanburg, South Carolina, was halted by the imposition of lockdowns due to the COVID-19 pandemic in the United States.
-The episode instead became a Zoom-based discussion among the three hosts about their own personal journeys through drag;
+The episode instead became a Zoom-based discussion among the three hosts about their own personal journeys through drag.